jiayixu0112/Housing-Price-Predictions/README.md

 ## Data Analysis
 1. Seperate Train, Test Datasets
-2. Feature Selection using Recursive Feature Elimination
+2. Feature Selection: Recursive Feature Elimination with Cross Validations
+   * The optimal number of features is 83/152
+   * The top 5 features are: Total Points,